olewsaa/amateur-radio/DMR/make.codeplug.md

 Being a text file it can be edited in a normal text editor.
 Just keep in mind that the numbering of entries are sensitive to any changes.

+The script will download the list of DMR users from radioID and extract Nordic users.
+There is an elaborate RegExp selecting only Nordic users.
+This can be altered to select other regions og countries.

 ## Writing the codeplug to the radio.